THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE SEE MY DISCLOSURES. FOR MORE INFORMATION.

 Step #1.
 Figure Out The Invoice Price

 Your first step in the negotiating process is to figure out what the invoice of the vehicle is that you want.

 Thanks to the internet, you can easily do this.

-Visit online car guides like Edmunds or Kelley Blue Book to get this price.
+Visit online car guides like using Edmunds suggested price or Kelley Blue Book to get this price.

 You’ll need this number shortly.

 Step #2.
 Research Car Prices

 After completing the above step, get an idea for what the typical purchase price is in your area.

 Prices vary by location, so knowing the average price others paid will help you.